Central Argentine Railway: Progress

-In 1902, the CA was merged with another company, Buenos Aires and Rosario Railway, which served the Buenos Aires–Rosario line.
+In 1908, the CA was merged with another company, Buenos Aires and Rosario Railway, which served the Buenos Aires–Rosario line.
 The passenger services were unified and optimized: Rosario Central station was left in charge of short and mid-distance services, while Rosario Norte station was set aside for long-distance and express services.
 The fused company opened two new stops in Rosario, Parada Cruce Alberdi (present-day Patio Parada) in the north-center of the city, and Parada Golf (or Parada Links), in the western limit of the municipality, near today's Rosario Golf Club.

 New rail lines were added to the CA. In 1916, the Retiro-Tigre line was electrified, becoming the first electrified railway system of South America.
 New British Thomson-Houston (BTH) multiple units were acquired to run on the line.
 The CA ran several express services to the northern Argentina, such as El Rápido (inaugurated in 1910), which was the first express train of Argentina.
 That service could reach the city of Rosario in about 5 hours.
 In 1925, the new Campana station, located nearer the center of downtown, was opened.
 A long-distance service extended from Córdoba to Tucumán and allowed passengers to be able to cross the border into Bolivia by train.
 El Panamericano, inaugurated in 1929, was a specific rail line that allowed for passengers to be able to travel to Bolivia; it reached Tucumán and allowed passengers to transfer Ferrocarril Central Norte trains to cross the border to Bolivia.
 One year later, the Estrella del Norte (a train that would become a classic) joined Buenos Aires and Tucumán, towed by W G Armstrong Whitworth & Co PS11 locomotives.

 The company continued its expansion.
 Between 1935 and 1940, already past the "golden age" of Argentine railways, Rosario Central station managed seventy daily train services, with an annual average of 438,000 passengers.

+In 1936, the company owned 520 locomotives, 976 coaches and more than 20,000 goods wagons.

 By 1948, the following companies had been added to the CA railway network: